 Global Compliance Program Report on Fiscal Year 2015

-Walmart, we are committed to ethics, compliance, and doing business the right
+At Walmart, we are committed to ethics, compliance, and doing business the right way.

 I am pleased to share our second annual report on our global compliance program.
 This report highlights significant strides we’re making to elevate our compliance program globally.

 proud of these accomplishments, as they advance our never-ending mission to

 ensure the trust of our customers, associates and shareholders.

 In fiscal year 2014 (FY14), Walmart devoted significant resources to build the framework of our enhanced compliance program with the goal of operating a consistent, unified program around the globe.
 Last year’s report highlighted several structural changes to the company’s compliance function, summarized the expansion of Walmart’s global compliance team and identified areas in which Walmart instituted new or improved procedures and systems to promote compliance throughout our business.

 Walmart’s FY14 report measured progress against a prioritized list of compliance-related enhancements our senior management developed in close coordination with the Audit Committee of the company’s Board of Directors.
 The objectives reflected careful thinking about how to build a structure that would not only immediately enhance the company’s compliance efforts, but also enable a cycle of continuous self-assessment and improvement in the years to come.